f-fix/fat8_d88_tool/README.md

 # fat8_d88_tool
 This tool extracts files from FAT8-formatted disks stored in the D88 image format.
 An encoder and decoder for the `RBYTE` image format found on some PC98 D88 disks is also included.
+A decoder for the `RBYTE` image format found on some PC88 D88 disks is also included.

 # Help
 ```